Mirijamz/MiGIS/README.md

 4. Import the MiGIS Python scripts to your QGIS Project (Python symbol ([Python processing script](https://docs.qgis.org/3.22/en/docs/user_manual/processing/toolbox.html)) in ‘Processing toolbox’ tab) by ‘Adding Script to Toolbox’.
 5. After importing, all four parts of the toolbox are available in the QGIS ‘Processing toolbox’ (category ‘Scripts’, 'Python').

-## Image classification basics & Random Forest Classifier
+## 6. Image classification basics & Random Forest classifier
 Among others, Machine Learning supported semi-supervised image classification is used to produce remote sensing products such as land cover maps.
 By the integration of multispectral information, different surface types can be identified, sorted and extracted by the classifier.
 MiGIS follows a similar approach by using bundled spectral information from TL, XPL and RL imagery (see [Transmitted light scanning](https://github.com/Mirijamz/MiGIS/blob/main/README.md#transmitted-light-scanning-canon-canoscan-9000f-mark-ii)) as classification input.
 To do this, it is necessary to spatial reference the RGB scan images (see [Stack images & spatial referencing]( https://github.com/Mirijamz/MiGIS/blob/main/README.md#stack-images--spatial-referencing-using-image-processing-software-inkscape)), perform georeferentiation in QGIS (see [Georeference thin section imagery](https://github.com/Mirijamz/MiGIS/blob/main/README.md#georeference-thin-section-imagery-qgis-georeferencer)) and composite them to a multi-band raster (see [MiGIS 1](https://github.com/Mirijamz/MiGIS/blob/main/README.md#migis-1-preprocess-ts-images)).

 Based on this data set, training areas (ROI - Regions of Interest) are collected using a costum vector polygon shapefile.
 ROI polygons mark a subsample of thin section components, each class should contain a set of exemplars e.g of quartz.
 The classifier will take this examples to learn and to create a classification model.
 Each ROI polygon should include an ID (unique, consecutive number) and be assigned to a user-defined class (one value per class).
 If necessary, a field with a class description (label) can be added.
 Each classification process requires at least two classes, each with a minimum of one ROI polygon.
 The selected area of each ROI polygon determines the number of pixels used for training the respective class.
 Each class should include approximately equal numbers of ROIs (pixel counts).
 Also, misclassifications might occur due to abundant similarity of pixel values between separate classes.